segmentio/segment-docs/src/connections/destinations/catalog/moesif-api-analytics/index.md

 The [Moesif SDKs and API gateway plugins](https://www.moesif.com/implementation?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) are open-source and support REST, GraphQL, and other APIs.

 This destination is maintained by Moesif.
-For any issues with the destination, please [reach out to their team](mailto:support@moesif.com).
+For any issues with the destination, [contact the Moesif team](mailto:support@moesif.com).

 ## Getting Started